SeonghwanSeo/OpenPharmaco/README.md

-# OpenPharm: Open-source Protein-based Pharmacophore Modeling
+# PharmacoGUI: Open-source Protein-based Pharmacophore Modeling Software

  <img src="images/logo.png" alt="OpenPharm Logo" height="160">

-Open-source GUI software for **Fully-automated Protein-based Pharmacophore Modeling** for the ultra-large-scale virtual screening.
+Open-source GUI software for ***Fully-automated Protein-based Pharmacophore Modeling*** for the ultra-large-scale virtual screening.

-OpenPharm is currently powered by ***PharmacoNet: Accelerating Large-Scale Virtual Screening by Deep Pharmacophore Modeling***, developed by Seonghwan Seo, KAIST.
+PharmacoGUI is currently powered by ***PharmacoNet: Accelerating Large-Scale Virtual Screening by Deep Pharmacophore Modeling***, developed by Seonghwan Seo, KAIST.

 If you are terminal user or developer (ex.
-Deep Learning developer), please visit PharmacoNet Project [[github](https://github.com/SeonghwanSeo/PharmacoNet)].
-I plan to provide more flexible functionality.
+Deep learning researcher), please visit PharmacoNet Project [[github](https://github.com/SeonghwanSeo/PharmacoNet)].
+It provides more functionality.

 If you have any problems or need help, please add an github issue.